Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch2/index.md

 	python -m venv venv
 	```

-4. Activate the virtual environment by typing the following command into the command prompt:
+4. Activate the virtual environment by running the following command:
 	``` console
 	venv\Scripts\activate
 	```

-5. Install the bladesight package by typing the following command into the command prompt:
+5. Install the bladesight package by executing the following instruction:
 	``` console
 	pip install bladesight
 	```

-6. Install Jupyter by typing the following command into the command prompt:
+6. Install Jupyter:
 	``` console
 	pip install jupyter
 	```

 7. We make extensive use of `plotly` for plotting.
-Install it by typing the following command into the command prompt:
+Let's install it as well:
     ``` console
     pip install plotly
     ```

-8. Now you can launch Jupyter by typing the following command into the command prompt:
+8. Now you can launch Jupyter by executing the following command:
     ``` console
     jupyter notebook
     ```

 !!! tip
-	If you are having difficulty with installing a virtual environment or the bladesight package, I'd be more than willing to meet with you to help you get set up.
-You can email me at <a href="mailto:dawie.diamond@bladesight.com">dawie.diamond@bladesight.com</a> to set up a meeting.
+    One of the first people to test drive this tutorial told me he almost punched a hole through his screen trying to get the virtual environment set up.

+	I don't want to be the source of unwarranted anxiety.
+Please reach out to me at <a href="mailto:dawie.diamond@bladesight.com">dawie.diamond@bladesight.com</a> and I'd be happy to help you get set up.

 If you're on a different platform, here's an excellent <a href="https://youtu.be/kz4gbWNO1cw?si=uFBotRmhP1oTp8K8" target="_blank">:material-open-in-new: video</a> on how to set up virtual environments.
-The video covers different kinds of operating systems, I've created links for each operating system below:
+The video covers different kinds of operating systems.
+I've created links for each operating system below:

 * <a href="https://youtu.be/kz4gbWNO1cw?feature=shared&t=371" target="_blank">:material-microsoft-windows: Windows</a>
 * <a href="https://youtu.be/kz4gbWNO1cw?feature=shared&t=45" target="_blank"> :material-apple: Mac</a>
 * <a href="https://youtu.be/kz4gbWNO1cw?feature=shared&t=243" target="_blank">:fontawesome-brands-linux: Linux</a>

 ## Vectorized implementation of the constant threshold triggering method
-We consider a generated signal containing three pulses to develop our first implementation.
-The signal is shown in [Figure 3](#figure_03) below.
+An artificial signal containing three pulses, generated by three consecutive blades passing the same probe, is shown in [Figure 3](#figure_03) below.

 <script src="three_pulses.js" > </script>
 <div>